euh006/wi21-cse110-lab4/part1/part1.md

 ### C
 true
+Converts '2' into 2, 2 is equal to 2, return true.

 ### D
 false
+2 and '2' have different type, so === returns false.

 ### E
 false
+Converts true into 1, 1 isn't equal to 2, return false.

 ### F
 true
+They both have the same type, and since non-zero boolean type returns true, true is equal to true, so return true.

 # Question 16
 While == tries to convert the type based on the variables, === checks the equality without type conversion; if the two types are different, it immediately returns false.

 # Question 17
+'How are you?' will be printed out.
+Boolean(2) will return true since it's a non-zero number.

 # Question 18